Skip to navigation Skip to content

 For RAD/DAP hardship:

-• The care recipient contribution coded and will remain constant for the period of hardship
+• The care recipient contribution coded will remain constant for the period of hardship

-• The service will be paid a hardship accommodation supplement from 1 August 2022
+• The service is paid a hardship accommodation supplement from 1 August 2022

-• This supplement will be the maximum accommodation supplement payable for the service less any care recipient contribution
+• This supplement is the maximum accommodation supplement payable for the service less any care recipient contribution

-• Any RAD/DAP hardship granted for a period prior to 1 August 2022 will be paid as a manual adjustment by Health Service Delivery Division (HSDD)
+• Any RAD/DAP hardship granted for a period prior to 1 August 2022 is paid as a manual adjustment by Health Service Delivery Division (HSDD)

 In ACSP, go to Hardship > Hardship summary and review current hardship coding.